 The Low-NOx Omnibus rulemaking is a multi-pronged, holistic approach to decrease emissions of new heavy-duty engines sold in California beginning in the 2024 MY.
-The regulation was approved by the Board but has not yet been approved by the Office of Administrative Law.
-The regulation would lower NOx emissions by lowering tailpipe NOx standards, establishing a new low-load test cycle to ensure emissions reductions are occurring in all modes of operation, strengthening durability, lengthening warranty and useful life, and in-use testing provisions, along with other measures.
+The regulation was approved by the Office of Administrative Law on December 22, 2021.
+That regulation lowers NOx emissions by lowering tailpipe NOx standards, establishing a new low-load test cycle to ensure emissions reductions are occurring in all modes of operation, strengthening durability, lengthening warranty and useful life, and in-use testing provisions, along with other measures.
 The costs to a typical fleet purchasing combustion-powered vehicles based on the certification type and the MY is shown in Table 3.